rudrab/MkBiB/README.md

 system.
 The python modules needed are few, and mostly comes bundled with standard `python-3` installation; or you can install them using `$sudo pip install <module>`

+This code is build using [bibtexparser](https://bibtexparser.readthedocs.io/en/main/).
+We are currently in process to move from bibtexparser-v1.4->v2.
 #### Linux
 An auxiliary code `mod_install.sh` is given to install all the dependencies.